 Hello,

 I’m a political and comparative-historical sociologist with broad interests in social theory, political economy, and the philosophy of the social sciences.
-In my book project, Mass Clientelism: Urban Growth and the Dialectic of Nation-Building in 20th Century Latin America, I show that the Latin American region's unprecedented wave of urban population growth profoundly shaped national political arenas.
-I earned my dual B.A. degree in Sociology (2011, Departmental Citation) and History (2011, Departmental Highest Honors) from UC Berkeley and my M.A.
+My substantive research revises theories of political domination in light of a deep appreciation for change over time.
+In my book project, I show that the Latin American region's unprecedented wave of urban population growth profoundly shaped national political arenas.
+I earned my dual B.A. degree in Sociology and History from UC Berkeley (2011) and my M.A.
 (2014) and Ph.D.
 (2023) degrees from the University of Michigan.
-I am currently a postdoctoral fellow at the Max Weber Institute of Sociology, Heidelberg University and I will start as an Assistant Professor of Sociology at the University of Toronto in 2024.
-This website has my CV, information about my research, a description of my book project, and my contact information.
+I am currently a postdoctoral fellow at the Max-Weber-Institut für Soziologie, Universität Heidelberg and I will start as an Assistant Professor of Sociology at the University of Toronto in 2024.
+This website has my CV and my contact information.
 You may also like to know that I help edit the American Sociological Association's Critical Historical Sociology Blog. |